caseyadkins/Sequence-Assembly-Tutorial/SequenceAssemblyTutorial.md

 You can change these parameters from their default to get your desired results, but you have to define `MAXPOPS`, `NUMINDS`, and `NUMLOCI`.

 1. `MAXPOPS` is the number of populations you expect within your individuals.
-It can complete a range of populations or K, for example if you set the `MAXPOPS` to 4, then it will predict population assignment for one population, two, three, and lastly four populations.
+It can complete a range of populations or K, for example, if you set the `MAXPOPS` to 4, then it will predict population assignment for one population, two, three, and lastly four populations.
 Results for all four population sizes will be created and it will estimate the best K for your data.
-It's important select the best K and to move forward with based on the structure_threader estimate, but also the biology and natural history of your samples.
+It's important to select the best K and to move forward based on the structure_threader estimate, but also the biology and natural history of your samples.

 2. `NUMINDS` is simply the number of individuals in your dataset